Best Boxing Gloves UK (2026): Every Type Ranked

 • Exceptional wrist stability under the hardest sparring conditions

-• Premium leather construction with long-term durability
+• Premium engineered synthetic construction with long-term durability

 • The choice of serious professional and advanced amateur fighters